CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment02.md

 Research and obtain a scanned map, georeference it, and then digitize selected features in order to produce a new map that has a different focus or narrative.

+Write a pithy 2 sentence summary of your map’s intended argument (think of this as something like gallery text that might accompany a work of art).

 ### Requirements

 - Your final work must be a designed map composition in a single image with a 16:9 aspect ratio (1920x1080 pixels).